Helpful Information and FAQ

-No. Nationally competitive scholarships are awards which enable students to gain experiences that will help direct their pursuit of academic, professional, and personal goals.
+In the vast majority of cases, no. Nationally competitive scholarships are awards which enable students to gain experiences that will help direct their pursuit of academic, professional, and personal goals.
 Most awards only have merit-based criteria; however, there are a few scholarships that require eligibility based on financial need.

 ONS advisors provide high-touch mentoring which consists of:

 o Encouraging students to envision their future

 o Connecting students with on- and off-campus resources

 o Helping students reflect on the reasons behind their academic and professional activities

 Additionally, ONS advisors may recommend opportunities to students after obtaining more information regarding their goals and interests.

-- Maintain a high GPA
+o Maintaining a high GPA

 Typically, no. Most competitive scholarships are interested only in college career accomplishments.
 There are limited scholarships that require a transcript and list of accomplishments from high school.